 - How does your “time per reference check” metric differ by position seniority level in your company?

-Digital Reference Checks vs Verbal Reference Checks
+Digital Reference Checks vs Verbal Reference Check Procedures

 When checking your references, your two main options are digital and verbal reference checks, but digital reference checks have distinct advantages.